emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Start the import and let the plugin automatically create the records in your site.

+= How to Import XML file with this WordPress Importer? =

+Just like csv import, start by preparing your XML file and follow the steps below:

+* Upload the file via any methods like from desktop, ftp/sftp or url.

+* Match the xml fields with WordPress fields for correct import.

+* Configure media and import settings.

+* Run import and wait for it to complete.

+Once it's completed, you'll receive a popup notification that tells 100% completed and provides you import logs, and media file logs to download and review.

 = What types of content can I import using this WP Import plugin? =

 You can import posts, pages, custom post types, users, taxonomies, WooCommerce products, orders, ACF fields, and media from CSV or XML files.
 This WP Import Export plugin supports both WordPress XML import and WordPress CSV import formats.